dhad4g/Lexington/README.md

 ## Getting Started

+A full getting started guide can be found [here](./docs/GettingStarted.md).

 The toolchain can be set up using either a Linux environment or a hybrid Windows/WSL environment.
 Some Linux is required as the RISC-V GNU toolchain does not support Windows.